Danni4421/mesran-app-v2/README.md

 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+## About the App

+This app helps you manage RSVPs for your private party.
+Guests can confirm their attendance, view event details, and get updates—all in one place.

 ## Get a fresh project